Home Business Education Health

 Tooth Extraction Recovery Tips for Faster Healing and Better Comfort

-What Happens After a Tooth Extraction?
+What Happens After a Tooth Is Removed?

-• Protects the bone and nerves underneath
+• Protects exposed bone and nerve endings

 • Helps stop bleeding

-2. Rest and avoid physical activity
+• Rest and limit physical activity

 Things to Avoid

-• Avoid touching the extraction site
+• Touching the extraction site

 Managing Pain and Discomfort

-Simple Ways to Reduce Pain
+Ways to Reduce Discomfort

-• Use prescribed or recommended pain relief medication
+• Take prescribed or recommended pain medication

 Controlling Swelling Effectively

-How to Minimize Swelling
+Methods to Reduce Swelling

-• Use ice packs during the first day
+• Use ice packs during the first 24 hours

-• Keep your head elevated while resting
+• Sleep with your head elevated

-Eating the Right Foods for Faster Healing
+Eating the Right Foods During Recovery

 Recommended Foods

-• Lukewarm soups (not hot)
+• Lukewarm soups

-• Scrambled eggs or soft rice
+• Scrambled eggs

 Foods to Avoid

-• Hard or crunchy items
+• Hard or crunchy foods

-• Spicy foods that may irritate the area
+• Spicy foods

-Safe Hydration Tips
+Hydration Tips

-• Drink water slowly
+• Drink water regularly

 • Avoid using straws

-Oral Hygiene After Tooth Extraction
+Oral Care After Tooth Removal

 Safe Cleaning Practices

-• Maintain overall oral hygiene without disturbing the site
+• Maintain overall oral hygiene

-Salt Water Rinse Method
+Saltwater Rinse Method

 Activities to Avoid During Recovery